refinery-platform/dataframer/README.md

 ## Examples

-Typically, you will pass in a binary file handle open for reading, but for testing a byte stream works just as well.
+Typically, you’ll read a file from disk (`open('my-file.txt', 'rb')`), but a byte stream is simpler here.

 ```
 >>> from io import BytesIO